-- It leverages IoT connectivity, cloud experience and offers various organizations to connect with IoT devices.
+- It leverages IoT connectivity and cloud experience and offers various organizations to connect with IoT devices.

 - Windows IoT core provides manageability like Windows 10 operating system, although it acts like an app.

-- Windows IoT core does not support Cortana and FileOpenPicker, which is available in Windows 10.
+- Windows IoT core does not support Cortana and FileOpenPicker, which are available in Windows 10.

 - With the hybrid kernel, this is not an open-source operating system.

 It is a Linux-based operating system invented in 2011 for both mobile applications and small embedded systems.
 An upgraded version of Tizen can support smart TV, vehicles, home appliances, and more.
-Samsung electronics use this operating system mostly for their IoT development.
-Development of Tizen held in such a way that it could offer flexibility to the application developers, device manufacturers, and mobile operators.
+Samsung electronics use this operating system mostly for its IoT development.
+Tizen’s development was such a way that it could offer flexibility to the application developers, device manufacturers, and mobile operators.